zbluebugz/CnC-TA-Opt/README.md

 # Script Pack
-@netquik has a script pack "CnCTA-SoO-SCRIPT-PACK", similar to debitosphere's script pack, which inclues cnctaopt's link.
+netquik has a script pack "CnCTA-SoO-SCRIPT-PACK", similar to debitosphere's script pack, which inclues cnctaopt's link.
 The CnCTA-SoO-SCRIPT-PACK is available from netquik's github: https://github.com/netquik/CnCTA-SoO-SCRIPT-PACK